 Engineering countermeasures are structures or tools that are designed to shield astronauts from radiation.
 Depending on where astronauts are living and working, the radiation shielding requirements will vary because of exposure to different types and levels of radiation.
 The most penetrating ionizing radiation (gamma rays and galactic cosmic rays) can pass through aluminum but is stopped by thick and dense material such as cement.
 In general, the best shields will be able to block a spectrum of radiation.
-Aboard the space station, the use of hydrogen-rich shielding such as polyethylene in the most frequently occupied locations, such as the sleeping quarters and the galley, has reduced the crew's exposure to space radiation.
+Aboard the space station, the use of hydrogen-rich shielding such as polyethylene in the most frequently occupied locations, such as the sleeping guarters and the galley, has reduced the crew's exposure to space radiation.
 Since the Space Shuttle and the International Space Station are in low Earth orbit, where the quantity and energy of the radiation is lower and the Earth's atmosphere provides protection, these spacecraft require less shielding than a base on the surface of the Moon.
-On the Moon, radiation shields would need to be very thick to prevent the primary cosmic rays (high-energy protons and heavy ions) from penetrating into habitation modules where astronauts will live.
-Such shielding could include the metal shell of a spacecraft or habitation module, an insulating layer of lunar water, or both.
+On the Moon, radiation shields would need to be very thick to prevent the primary cosmic rays (high-energy protons and shielding can produce damaging secondary particles.